 This wasn’t Labour’s only IT project failure.
 In total, it’s reckoned that by the time the government fell in 2010, it had consumed around £26b of taxpayer’s money on failed, late and cancelled IT projects.

-The coalition government that followed fared no better. £150m paid to Raytheon in compensation for cancelling the e-Borders project, £100m spent on a failed archiving system at the BBC, £56m spent on a Ministry of Justice system that was cancelled after someone realised there was already a system doing the same thing: these are just a few of the failed IT projects since Labour left office seven years ago.
+The coalition government that followed fared no better. £150m paid to Raytheon in compensation for cancelling the e-Borders project; £100m spent on a failed archiving system at the BBC; £56m spent on a Ministry of Justice system that was cancelled after someone realised there was already a system doing the same thing.
+These are just a few of the failed IT projects since Labour left office seven years ago.

 In November 2016, the government launched its National Cyber Security Strategy.
 Tucked in amongst areas covering online business and national defence, section 5.3 covers protecting government systems.
 This acknowledges that government networks are complex, and contain systems that are badly in need of modernisation.
 It asserts that in future there will be, “no unmanaged risks from legacy systems and unsupported software”.

+The cause of the recent NHS WannaCry crisis was probably someone unknowingly detonating an infected email attachment.
+The Strategy recognises that most attacks have a human element.
+It says the government will “ensure that everyone who works in government has a sound awareness of cyber risk”.
+Specifically, the Strategy says that health and care systems pose unique threats to national security due to the sector employing 1.6 million people in 40,000 organisations.
 The problem is, the current Prime Minister called a snap General Election in May, potentially throwing the future of the Strategy into doubt.
 If the Conservatives maintain power, there’s likely to be a cabinet reshuffle, with an attendant shift in priorities and funding.

 If Labour gains power, things are even less clear.
 Its manifesto makes little mention of cyber security, but says it will order a complete strategic defence and security review “including cyber warfare”, which will take time to formulate and agree with stakeholders.
 It also says Labour will introduce a cyber charter for companies working with the Ministry of Defence.

 Regardless of who takes power in the UK this month, time is running out.
 The pressure to deliver large and complex systems to cover the shortfall left by Brexit will be immense.
-Such systems need to be delivered on time, within budget and above all they must be secure – both from internal and external threats.
+Such systems need to be delivered on time, within budget and above all they must be secure.
+From both internal and external threats.